 The benefits of source code auditing

-The main aim of source code auditing is to uncover issues before the software is made public, thus minimizing the risk of a security incident.
+The main aim of source code auditing is to uncover issues either before the software is made public, or even during ongoing updates, thus minimizing the risk of a security incident.
 Source code auditing software is language-specific and is aimed at developers rather than WordPress administrators and website owners.

 While you might be able to upload WordPress, theme, or plugin source code into an IDE to audit it, without development experience it might prove to be an unfruitful endeavor.
 Manual checks require an even greater degree of expertise.